After all the years of single parenting, my job is nearly done.

 I’ve scarcely had any space to consider “what next?” over the years.
 My job was simply to just be there for them.
 However, now it’s time to consider my next stage too.
 I’ve been giving it a lot of thought of late for various reasons.
 I could sell up, buy a motorbike and travel the world.
 Or take up an extreme sport.
 Or move to a different location.
 Or rent my house out for a while to save some money.
 Or dye my hair purple and sit on a park bench talking to random strangers and feeding the birds.
 There’s a very large hole in my life and I’m not sure how to fill it, but for now, I’m going to take my mother’s advice of “if you don’t know what to do, then do nothing.”
 Something I’m not very good at, but the time is not right for me to move, not before my youngest child has the same opportunity his siblings had to come back home after university.

 For my children’s sake I must not pine too much.
-I will start filling in the gaping hole with gentle things, like my favourite comfort food – although I’m still cooking for two and eating for two – so need to get a grip of that:-
+I will start filling in the gaping hole with gentle things, like my favourite comfort food – although I’m still cooking for two and eating for two – so need to get a grip of that and probably shouldn’t be drinking on my own either:-

 AND I will carry on being busy, going out and doing exciting things!